nickbrandt/GitLab/doc/administration/geo/replication/database.md

     For security reasons, PostgreSQL does not listen on any network interfaces by default.
 However, Geo requires the secondary to be able to connect to the primary's database.
 For this reason, we need the address of each node.
-Note: For external PostgreSQL instances, see [additional instructions][external postgresql].
+Note: For external PostgreSQL instances, see [additional instructions](external_database.md).

     If you are using a cloud provider, you can lookup the addresses for each Geo node through your cloud provider's management console.